phrozen/digital-clock/README.md

 It uses [ebiten](https://github.com/hajimehoshi/ebiten), a lightweight and portable Go library for real-time, high-performance 2D games, widgets and visualizations for showing the clock on screen.

-It also uses [systray](https://github.com/getlantern/systray), a cross platform library for system tray written in Go, which is used to create the icon and menu.
+It also uses [systray](https://github.com/fyne-io/systray), a cross platform library for system tray apps written in Go, which is used to create the icon and menu.

 ## Configuration